 Adding structured results from queries

-To achieve this, we'll create a book_review_dto
+To achieve this, we will create a book_review_dto

-struct to encapsulate the book details and the review information.
+struct to encapsulate both the book details and the review information.
+We will then update our query to return this structured data.

 Define the struct